Table of Contents

 One of the most common causes of toxic shock syndrome was the use of tampons in menstruating adolescent girls.
 Nowadays, the tampons used need to be changed more often so they are less likely to cause staphylococcus aureus bacterial growth and toxic shock syndrome.
 The current incidence of toxic shock syndrome related to the use of tampons in female adolescents and young adults is approximately 0.5 per 100,000.

 Nowadays, the incidence of toxic shock syndrome related to the use of tampons and those that are not related to tampon usage is almost equal.
-One particular group of children that is at risk of developing toxic shock syndrome is that admitted to the burns unit due to skin burns.
-Approximately, 10 % of these children might end up with toxic shock syndrome.
+One particular group of children that is at risk of developing toxic shock syndrome are those that are admitted to the burns unit due to skin burns.
+Approximately, 10% of these children might end up with toxic shock syndrome.

 Pathophysiology of Toxic Shock Syndrome in Children